w3c/web-locks/proto-spec.md

 1. Let _held_ be _origin_'s **held lock set**
 1. Let _mode_ be _request_'s associated **mode**
 1. Let _name_ be _request_'s associated **name**
-1. If _mode_ is "`exclusive`", return true if all of the following conditions are true, and false otherwise:
+1. If _mode_ is "`exclusive`", then return true if all of the following conditions are true, and false otherwise:
     * No **lock** in _held_ has a **name** that equals _name_
     * No **lock request** in _queue_ earlier than _request_ has a **name** that equals _name_.
 1. Otherwise, mode is "`shared`"; return true if all of the following conditions are true, and false otherwise: